Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Recasting the diagrammatic Bott--Samelson generators in the quiver Hecke algebra

-the latter notation will be useful when we wish to consider products of such hexagons without assuming $b_\al\geq b_\bet$ or vice versa.
+which allows us to factorise the hexagon generators as follows and, finally, we define the latter notation will be useful when we wish to consider products of such hexagons without assuming $b_\al\geq b_\bet$ or vice versa.
 Finally, the following shorthand will come in useful when addressing some of the relations in \cref{relations}.
 Recall that adjustment is invertible.
 With this in mind, we set

 where the second equality follows by removing the resulting double-crossings using \cref{adjust1} in each case.
 Independence of the reduced expression follows from residue-commutativity of adjustment.
 Alternatively, the reader is invited to make minor modifications to the proof of \cref{analrsusususus}.